-In other words, the greatest strength of the limited liability form is its ability to accumulate large sums of wealth and, consequently, to accumulate large sums of power.
-This, in turn, means that the corporate form represents a potential threat to the power of the very authorities that are necessary for its legitimization.
-The desire to curb institutional competition, in our view, provides the most likely explanation for the long-time failure of Islamic nations to grant legal recognition to non-persons.30 Even to this day, Islamic countries tend to have restrictions on the formation of limited liability companies, particularly restrictions on foreign investment.31
+In other words, the greatest strength of the limited liability form is its ability to accumulate large amounts of wealth and, consequently, to accumulate large quantities of power.
+This feature of the corporate form represents a potential threat to the power of the very authorities that are necessary for its legitimization.
+The desire to curb institutional competition, in our view, provides the most likely explanation for the long-time failure of Islamic nations to grant legal recognition to non-persons.39 Even to this day, Islamic countries tend to have restrictions on the formation of limited liability companies, particularly restrictions on foreign investment.40

-Of course, competition between the private and the public sectors is not in any way unique to the Islamic Muslim world.
-This phenomenon is ubiquitous throughout the modern world.
+Of course, competition between the public and private sectors is not in any way unique to Islamic societies.
+This phenomenon is ubiquitous in the modern world.
 But the wide divergence in resolutions to this tension raises the question of why the state permitted the formation of limited liability juridical entities in the non-Islamic world.
-Here the pluralism of the West, particularly the simultaneous existence of rival governments and the competition for authority among religious groups and the state, deprived any particular authority of the ability to benefit itself by limiting access to the corporate form.
-Market participants who wanted the advantages of the corporate form could engage in "forum shopping," i.e. in the search for a jurisdiction that would permit this organizational form.
-In other words, jurisdictional competition among competing states and religions, much more prevalent in the West than in the Middle East, explains why the West generated a richer variety of corporate forms than the Middle East.
-For example, when entrepreneurs discovered that they could incorporate in one U.S. state and do business in another without having to obtain a special legislative charter to do business in the second (host) state, the demand for special legislative corporate charters disappeared and states shifted to the modern practice of granting charters as a matter of right.32 In the absence of this sort of jurisdictional competitive pressure, it is possible that the U.S., like many Middle Eastern countries, would have developed a much less flexible and dynamic system of business law.
+Here the pluralism of the West, particularly the simultaneous existence of rival governments and the competition for authority between religious groups and the state, deprived any particular authority of the ability to benefit itself by limiting access to the corporate form.
+Market participants who wanted the advantages of the corporate form could engage in forum shopping by searching for a jurisdiction that would permit this organizational form.
+In other words, jurisdictional competition among competing states and religions, much more prevalent in the West than in the Middle East, explains why the West generated a richer variety of